James N. Rowe: Support of Philippine counter-insurgency

 By 1987, Colonel Rowe was assigned as the chief of the Army division of the Joint U.S. Military Advisory Group (JUSMAG), providing counter-insurgency training for the Armed Forces of the Philippines.
 Working closely with the Central Intelligence Agency and intelligence organizations of the Republic of the Philippines, he was involved in its nearly decade-long program to penetrate the New People's Army (NPA), the communist insurgency that threatened to overthrow the Philippines' government.

-By February 1989, Rowe had acquired intelligence information which indicated that the communists were planning a major terrorist act.
+By February 1989, Rowe had acquired intelligence information which indicated that the NPA was planning a major terrorist act.
 He warned Washington that a high-profile figure was about to be assassinated and that he himself was second or third on the assassination list.
 At around 7:00 in the morning of April 21, 1989, as he was being driven to work at the Joint U.S. Military Advisory Group headquarters in an armoured limousine, Rowe's vehicle was hit by gunfire from a .45 caliber pistol and an M16 rifle near a corner of Tomas Morato Street and Timog Avenue in Quezon City.
 Twenty-one shots hit the vehicle; one round entered through an unarmoured portion of the vehicle frame and struck Rowe in the head, killing him instantly, while chauffeur Joaquin Vinuya was wounded.
-Years later, the New People's Army eventually claimed responsibility for his assassination.
+A day after the assassination, the New People's Army claimed responsibility through a letter signed by its commander, Romulo Kintanar, accusing Rowe of being a "direct participant" in President Corazon Aquino's counter-insurgency campaign.

 Filipino nationals Juanito T. Itaas (principal) and Donato B. Continente (accomplice) were convicted by a Philippine court in 1991 and sentenced to life imprisonment for the murder of Rowe, and 10 to 17 years for the attempted murder of his driver, Joaquin Vinuya.
 In 2000, the Supreme Court of the Philippines affirmed the convictions but reduced Continente's sentence to 14 years, concluding that he was acting as an accomplice, not as a principal.
 On June 28, 2005, Continente was released from prison.
 On January 8, 2022, Itaas was released from prison as he was found to have completed the service of his sentence through the Good Conduct Time Allowance (GCTA) Law under Republic Act 10592.

-He was buried at Arlington National Cemetery, in Arlington, Virginia.
+James N. Rowe was buried at Arlington National Cemetery, in Arlington, Virginia.